Windfell/fafafa/README.md

         alembic upgrade head
 4. Check in changes to your github repository
 5. On your next deploy, alembic will sync the changes made to your models

+### Other Notes
+* SASS is used here, but is not necessary in the least.
+Feel free to simply modify the css files in app/static/css.
+Otherwise, while developing locally, use the following command to generate the appropriate css.

+        sass -w /var/www/fafafa/app/static/sass/:/var/www/fafafa/app/static/css/